Tracking the Tropics: Sally making landfall as Category 2 hurricane, expected to bring 'historic, life-threatening' flooding

 Hurricane Teddy

-Teddy strengthened into a Category 2 hurricane and could reach Category 4 strength later this week, the NHC said.
+Hurricane Teddy reached Category 2 strength on Wednesday morning and is expected to continue strengthening this week.
+The NHC says Tedd could become a major hurricane by late Wednesday night.

-At 5 a.m.
-ET, the storm had maximum sustained winds of 100 mph, and was about 820 miles east of the Lesser Antilles, moving northwest at 12 mph.
+As of 11 a.m.
+ET, Teddy is holding steady as a Category 2 storm with 100 mph maximum sustained winds.
+It’s about 775 miles east of the Lesser Antilles and moving northwest at about 12 mph.

-Teddy is forecast to become a major hurricane on Wednesday and could become a Category 4 hurricane on Thursday.
+The latest forecast discussion from the NHC says Teddy could make a close approach to Bermuda in about five days, but forecasters say it’s still too soon to know what type of impacts it could have on the island.

 Teddy became the earliest “T” named storm on record when it formed Monday.